nfdi4plants/nfdi4plants.github.io/src/content/subpageContent/about/task-areas.md

 ---
 title: Our Task Areas
 icon: "tabler:subtask"
-readMore:
-  text: Learn More
 href: /about/task-areas
+summary: "DataPLANT is organized into four task areas, each with a specific focus and set of objectives."
 ---

 **Task Area 1** (Data Quality, Standardization, Interoperability) will provide support, including AI-based approaches, to facilitate the collection of vocabularies and ontologies, encouraging broader community participation.